Joseph-Maulin/WGUPS/README.md

 # Algorithm overview

 To solve this routing system requirements I adapted Dijkstra's Algorithm.
+Since each location is a node and they are already weighted by the distance to travel to them it seemed to fit well.
+It is also an undirected solution which is ideal since I don't have a end goal target.
 I have an object oriented setup with Truck, Package, and Delivery_Distribution classes.
 This way each object can easily contain all the variables they need to throughout the execution.
+For a data structure I used python dictionaries to hold the package data.
+Subdivided into "Delivered" and "Undelivered" sections for package searches.

+Other algorithms that I could have used would be A* search and D*.

+A* search would be slower to implement since it needs to generate routes for all possibilities to the end and then drops the worst one or invalid one.
+This would also be complicated to generate for two trucks simultaneously.
+A benefit would be ideally fitted routes, but it would be a lot more costly to implement.

+D* search would involve searching from a goal node and expanding back to the "HUB".
+Since their is no target to go towards, it is not adaptable to this situation.
+It also causes problems due to package carrying restrictions and having to return the "HUB"
+This like A* would also be heavier on the search side of the solution.

 Packages are read from the data.py file, initialized, and loaded into the Delivery_Distribution object.
 The data variables are in a dictionary and the Distances are in a json format listing